Contrastive Learning from Synthetic Audio Doppelg\"angers: Methods

-Our data generation pipeline uses virtual modular synthesizers implemented by \textsc{SynthAX}~\cite{cherep2023synthax} in JAX.
-By default, we use the \textit{Voice} synthesizer architecture~\cite{turian2021one}, which has been shown to generate perceptually diverse sounds.
-This synthesizer has 78 parameters: a monophonic keyboard; two low-frequency oscillators and six ADSR temporal envelopes to generate control signals; sine and square-saw oscillators and a noise generator; and additional amplitude- and modulation-related components.
+In total, the \textit{Voice} synthesizer has 78 parameters.
+Perturbing these parameters allows us to generate a wide variety of sounds with controlled variations, such as slightly lower or higher pitch, a slightly longer onset or release, or a little more or less noise.
 In our experiments, we investigate two further architectures: \textit{VoiceFM} has 130 parameters and includes a frequency modulation (FM) operator, and \textit{ParametricSynth} has 2 sine and 2 square-saw oscillators, 1 sine FM and 1 square-saw FM operator, 340 in total.
 Varying the architecture allows us to investigate whether architectural complexity could affect the quality of representations learned.
-We generate 1-second sounds by default, for compatibility with most encoders (e.g. VGGish~\cite{hershey2017cnn}).
+We generate 1-second sounds by default, for compatibility with most encoders (e.g. VGGish~\citep{hershey2017cnn}).
 However, this practice can be extended to longer sounds.

 \paragraph{Synthesis perturbation factor ($\delta$)} A key contribution of our work is synthesizing paired positive samples that sound alike, but are dissimilar due to their synthesis parameters and not only post-hoc effects (e.g. augmentations).
-This draws on the canonical definition from contrastive learning of positives that are sampled from the same \textit{latent class}~\cite{saunshi2019theoretical}.
+This draws on the canonical definition from contrastive learning of positives that are sampled from the same \textit{latent class}~\citep{saunshi2019theoretical}.

 For a single positive pair, we first sample a parameter vector uniformly randomly $\theta \in [0, 1]^{m_S} \sim \mathcal{U}(0, 1)$ from the normalized synthesis parameter space, where $m_S$ is the number of control parameters in the given synthesizer.
 Then, we independently sample two isotropic Gaussian noise vectors $\mathbf{z_1}, \mathbf{z_2} \sim \mathcal{N}(0, \mathbf{I}_{m_S \times m_S})$.
 We define a parameter $\delta$ that scales this noise, and then produce two perturbed parameter vectors $\theta_i = \theta + \delta\mathbf{z_i}\ \forall_i \in \{1, 2\}$.
 From these, we clip values back into $[0, 1]$ to synthesize two corresponding sounds which serve as positives in the contrastive learning setup.